-Before loan funds can be credited to your tuition account, you must complete the following:
+Before loan funds can be disbursed to your tuition account, you must complete the following requirements online:

-The MPN will cover all FDSLs originated on your behalf while you attend Mount Holyoke College.
-Entrance Counseling is necessary to ensure you understand the loan process.
-Mount Holyoke will receive electronic confirmation that you successfully completed both of the requirements.
+Once completed, the MPN covers all FDSLs originated on your behalf while you attend Mount Holyoke College.
+Entrance Counseling is required to ensure that you understand your loan obligations.
+Mount Holyoke will receive electronic confirmation after you have successfully completed both of these requirements.

-Subsidized FDSL are awarded based on financial need.
-The school determines your financial need, in part, from the information you provide on your financial aid application.
-With a subsidized Direct Loan, the federal government does not charge you interest before you begin repayment or during authorized periods of deferment (postponement of repayment).
+Eligibility for a subsidized FDSL is based on financial need.
+The school determines financial need for federal aid based on the FAFSA.
+The federal government does not charge interest before repayment begins or during authorized periods of deferment (postponement of repayment).
 Repayment of principal and interest begins six months after a student graduates or ceases being enrolled at least half time.